 Portability

-First off, this foldable solar panel weighs only 18 ounces (1.13 pounds), and it is foldable.
+First, this foldable solar panel weighs only 18 ounces (1.13 pounds) and is foldable.
 When folded, it measures 6.3 x 11.1 x 1.06 inches – about the size of a tablet PC or an iPad.
-So, you should be able to carry it around with no worries.

 Efficiency

 Undeniably, this camping solar panel comes with attractive features.
-However, unlike the IXNINE and the FEELLE solar panels, it has no battery.
+However, it has no battery.
 So, it does not store charge.
-If you want to store power with it, you have to get a power or battery bank or an external battery.
+You must get a power or battery bank or an external battery to store power with it.

 Durability